txv428/MessagingApplication-13/README.md

     Do :  pod install

-  * So, that all the pods gets installed.
+  * All the pods gets installed.
   * Click the *projectName*.xcworkspace, it opens the project in xcode.
   * Use any simulator and run the App.